 - Text messages: Great for communicating with highly mobile sales teams.

-The communication channels you choose should align with your company and sales culture.
+The communication channels you choose should align with your company and sales culture and be supported by sales operations.
 If you have a highly mobile sales team that is always using their phones, team or individual text messages could work for reminders, celebrations, or encouragement related to sales goals.
 If you have an inside sales team that only works in the office, a company intranet site may be a good idea.
 For completely remote teams, tools like Slack may be good options.

 4. Meet Regularly